ubrant/documents-reader/README.md

 ## Documentation Format

 Format for documents is maintained in separate [repository](https://github.com/ubrant/documents-format).
+To use default configuration, put your formatted documents in UBD-Docs folder, as it is being processed.
+To change this default path, make changes in simple .sh/.bat files; as this path is provided as a command-line argument to main parser.

 ## Running the Parser